DefinitionPercentage of Utah women with live births who reported their most recent pregnancy was unintended.

 Data Interpretation IssuesA stratified random sampling approach is used in selecting women 2-4 months postpartum to participate in PRAMS.
 The data are weighted by the CDC to represent the birth population for that year, adjusted for sampling probabilities, nonresponse, and noncoverage.
-Each strata must achieve a weighted response rate of 55% or it is not considered representative of that population.
+Each stratum must achieve a weighted response rate of 55% or it is not considered representative of that population.

 See the PRAMS website at [http://www.cdc.gov/prams/methodology.htm] for more detailed information on PRAMS and its methodology.

-Why Is This Important?In the United States, unintended pregnancy is a major public health problem.
+Why Is This Important?In the United States, unintended pregnancy is a major public health concern.
 Unintended pregnancy is a general term that includes pregnancies a woman reports were either mistimed or unwanted at the time of conception.
 Women with unintended pregnancies are less likely to seek early prenatal care or receive adequate prenatal care, they are more likely to smoke or drink during pregnancy, and are less likely to initiate or maintain breastfeeding.

 Similar to HP2030 Objective FP-10: Increase the proportion of women at risk for unintended pregnancy who use effective birth control.

 How Are We Doing?During the years 2018 - 2020, 19.9% of Utah women reported that their birth resulted from unintended pregnancy.